 One such place is Neukölln newcomer Kramer, which opened in Reuterkiez over the winter.
 For chef and owner Fabian Kramer, fire cooking forges a connection of sorts to nature.

 “If you’re a chef in a high end kitchen, it’s still just electricity: you bake in a stainless steel box that you can turn to a precise temperature, or you cook on an induction stove and you never see any fire.
 If you want to connect to a product and the nature and where it comes from, then fire is the obvious gateway.”

-There are challenges, of course: Beck points out that chefs can’t exercise absolute control over fire.
+There are challenges, of course: Kramer points out that chefs can’t exercise absolute control over fire.

 “When chefs come here, they come from high end cooking.
 They have to get used to not being able to work so precisely.
 But you also don’t really need all of this precision and perfect colour and perfect consistency, because it’s kind of a primordial cooking style.”

 Fuelled by a mix of beech, birch and ash wood from Brandenburg, the menu rotates frequently

 A couple of open-fire dining destinations have surfaced in Berlin in the last couple of years, but it’s unlikely you’ll see them cropping up everywhere.
 It’s logistically tricky: in the case of the restaurant Kramer, the space had to be fitted with a special ventilation system to handle the heat and smoke – and (in an environmentally friendly twist) the restaurant now helps to supply the whole building above it with heat and hot water.

 But those extra expenses are worth it for some fine, charred-yet-juicy plates.
 So which spots are already setting Berlin alight?

 Fire is at the literal center of Kramer: the restaurant is in a rough U-shape so that pretty much every seat in the room can witness the char-grilling first hand.

 Kramer has experience at an open-fire beach restaurant in the Philippines